stridu-, strid- +

 Infectious inflammation of the larynx in children, accompanied by night attacks of spasmodic closure of the glottis, causing inspiratory stridor (crowing sound during the inspiratory [inhalation or breathing in] phase of respiration due to pathology [disease] involving the epiglottis or larynx).

-6. Etymology: from about 1656, from French strident, from Latin stridentem, stridens and stridere "to utter an inarticulate sound, to grate, to screech"; possibly of imitative origin.
+5. Etymology: from Latin stridentem, stridens and stridere "to utter an inarticulate sound, to grate, to screech."

 stridor